luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

 #let transform_groups = transform_test.group_stats.map(it => str(it.group)).join(", ")
 #let unfreeze_groups = unfreeze_test.group_stats.map(it => str(it.group)).join(", ")

-This sweep contains many PRUNED and non-finite trials, so we treat the following observations as exploratory.
+This sweep contains many PRUNED trials that cannot be compared directly with completed trials.
-Among finite COMPLETE trials, we observe `normalization_mode` in {#norm_groups} and `transform_config` in {#transform_groups}.
+Among finite COMPLETE trials, we observe that `normalization_mode` and `transform_config` have quickly been settled on `dataset` and `finetune_plus`, respectively.
+The latter indicates that stronger augmentations result in a more robust model after training for only 6 epochs at 20% of the full dataset size.
 For `backbone_unfreeze_at_epoch` in {#unfreeze_groups}, differences are small relative to noise.

 #figure(